-Capital of the Vendômois, a rural region of green and hilly landscapes, Vendôme is a little town steeped in art and history just 43 minutes from Paris by TGV.
+Vendôme is the capital of the Vendômois, a rural region of green and hilly landscapes.
+The little town is steeped in art and history just 43 minutes from Paris by TGV.
 Criss-crossed by several offshoots of the River Loir and set into the hill surrounding the castle, the historic part of town boasts several interesting monuments, all a reminder of Vendôme’s rich past.

 The banks of River Loir